Robert Long III, Ed.D.

 Senior Regional Advocacy Director - West Houston

-Dr. Robert Long joined Raise Your Hand Texas in 2019, transitioning from a voluntary role, serving as an alumni regional director into his current role as regional advocacy director at the Raise Your Hand Texas Foundation.
-Robert will work to develop and support grassroots advocacy efforts in the West Houston Area.
+Dr. Robert Long joined Raise Your Hand Texas in 2019, transitioning from a voluntary role, serving as an alumni regional director, into a new role as regional advocacy director.
+Today, Robert serves as the Senior Regional Advocacy Director – West Houston, working to develop and support grassroots advocacy efforts in the West Houston Area.

 Dr. Long received his Bachelor of Science degree in elementary education from Stephen F. Austin State University, his master’s in education leadership and administration from Sam Houston State University, and his doctorate in educational leadership from Texas A&M University.
 Dr. Long resides in Tomball with his wife Kari and their two children, Kaden and Kameron.

 The world is changed by your example not by your opinion. - Paulo Coelho